skulltech/sumit-ghosh.com/index.md

 _The lunatic is on the grass._

+## Notice

+I'm actively looking for an intership for the summer of 2020.
+If you are interested in hiring me as in intern, please contact me at sumit@sumit-ghosh.com.

 ## About

 Sumit Ghosh, also known as SkullTech in some parts of the interwebs, is a computer science major studying at IIT Delhi, and as a part-time gig he does freelance consulting.